-- The school has at least 10 Appointed First Aiders and 3 Paediatric trained first aiders. - A list of the Appointed First Aiders and Paediatric trained First Aiders is displayed in the Medical Room. - The locations of the designated First Aid Areas are identified by 'First Aid Point' signage.
+- The school has at least 10 Appointed First Aiders and at least 3 Paediatric trained first aiders.

+- A list of the Appointed First Aiders and Paediatric trained First Aiders is displayed in the Medical Room.

+- The locations of the designated First Aid Areas are identified by 'First Aid Point' signage.
 The designated First Aid locations are listed below:

-o School Office
+- School Office

 - o Reception Garden First Aid Shed

 - o Playground Garden First Aid Shed

 - o Class Mondeo Toilets

 - o Nursery kitchen

-- o Nursery toilets
+- Nursery toilets

+- o Sunshine Classroom

-- Portakabin
+- o Orchard Classroom

-- o Sports Hall
+- Sports Hall

+- o Rec, Yr 1 and Yr 2 Shared Areas

 - First Aid Kits are available at the designated First Aid Areas.
 Their contents are regularly checked and replenished by the school office.
-With the exception of the Sports Hall First Aid Kit which is replenished by a member of staff from William Ford School (the Sports Hall is a shared resource).

-- Each Year Group has its own first aid box to be used to deliver first aid if the medical room in the office is particularly busy or during staff absences. - Only first aid items may be held in a First Aid Kit. - It is the responsibility of the member of staff dealing with an accident to record the - details of the accident in the accident book. - The accident book should contain the following information: - o name of injured person and class - o time and date of the injury - o accident description - o immediate action taken - o signature of adult dealing with the accident - o follow up action taken - o signature of adult dealing with the follow up action - o tick to indicate if green slip was sent home or phone call was made to parents. - Portable first aid kits are used on all visits away from the school.
+With the exception of the Sports Hall First Aid Kit which is replenished by a member of staff from William Ford School (the Sports Hall is a shared resource). - Each Year Group has its own first aid box to be used to deliver first aid if the medical room in the office is particularly busy or during staff absences. - Only first aid items may be held in a First Aid Kit. - It is the responsibility of the member of staff dealing with an accident to record the details of the accident in the accident book. - The accident book should contain the following information: - name of injured person and class - o time and date of the injury - o accident description - immediate action taken - o signature of adult dealing with the accident - o follow up action taken - o signature of adult dealing with the follow up action - o tick to indicate if green slip was sent home or phone call was made to parents. - Portable first aid kits are used on all visits away from the school.
 It is the responsibility of the school office to ensure these kits are replenished after each use. - Guidance on dealing with Bodily Fluids and Personal Protective Equipment is available at every designated First Aid Area, year group first aid boxes and with Body Spills Box located in the cupboard in the school hall by the visualiser [Safe System of Work for cleaning and disposal of blood and bodily fluids].